iamfurukawa/BotJira/README.md

 The bot collects information from the Jira API and notifies the chat with some information:

-The job the message below runs at 09:00h and 17:00h.
+The job that can show the message below is running at 09:00h and 17:00h.
 ```text
 Daily Status (27/03/2020 - 17:00)
   - To Do : 2 issue(s)